Addieduncan/customer-segmentation-project/README.md

 #Final Project for M393C, Machine Learning with Pf.
 Rachle Ward

+DATASET: (Kaggle) CreditCard_data.csv

 Rapid Summary Here of How to Use Repo, and Data Type

 ## Business Problem To Solve:
 Suppose a mid-sized credit union is looking to target current customers for marketing of additional products like insurance policies, auto and home loans, banking accounts, or simply additional credit cards.
 As a mid-sized union, a miscalculated digital marketing strategy represents a significant cost, while successful marketing increases access to potential revenue.
 For such as business, efficient resource allocation for this marketing initiative is more important than for their global-scale competitors.

 To obtain a baseline for a cost-effective digital marketing strategy, such a credit union could run a customer segmentation analysis on their current customers, thereby obtaining insights into the wealth profiles, spending habits, credit reliability, and financial needs of credit union members.
-In our project we exhibit techniques of modern data science, taking advantage of a full profile of customer features, to identify intrinsic patterns in customer credit history that are generaly obscured by standard spreadsheet analysis.
+In our project we exhibit techniques of modern data science which take advantage of a full profile of customer features to identify intrinsic patterns in customer credit history. that are generaly obscured by standard spreadsheet analysis.

-Our customer-segmentation code is written in Python with a Jupyter Notebook format, and doesn't require  GPU compatibility.
-Our data, from Kaggle, contains information on 14 different numerical features of +8600 credit card customers, over 6 months of behvaior.
-The result is a fast and portable analysis that one can run locally to obtain insight into the
+Written in Python with a Jupyter Notebook format (no GPU compatibility required), our code exemplifies a low-cost way technique for a business with only modest computing architecture to leverage first-principles datascience to grow their revenue by identifying customer behavior profiles.

 ## Methods:
 The basis of our customer segmentation is to cluster customers based on several credit card usage features.
-We use [data from Kaggle](https://github.com/Addieduncan/m393c_project/blob/b9e4bd4bae46f2e8c05811dbf0396f99d9ec28e3/raw_data/CreditCard_data.csv) that contains information on 14 different attributes for about 8,600 credit card customers over a 6 month period.
+We use [data from Kaggle] that contains information on 14 different attributes for about 8,600 credit card customers over a 6 month period.
 8 of these attributes contain information about size (in USD) of customer purchases, payments, balances, cash advances, and credit limits.
 The other 6 attributes contain information about the frequency of purchases, payments, and cash advances.

 The first challenge is to understand the [feature distribution](https://github.com/Addieduncan/m393c_project/blob/b9e4bd4bae46f2e8c05811dbf0396f99d9ec28e3/images/all_dist.png) of the data and remove outliers that could skew the resulting clusters.
 We removed the top and bottom 1% of customers for each feature resulting in about 8% of the customers being removed.
 Since there are 14 features and we are removing 2% of the data from each feature we would expect 28% of the data to be removed.
 Because we only observed an 8% loss, many of the customers being removed are outliers in more than one feature, further justifying their removal.